robb-j/gruber/config/index.md

 If you use something like `dotenv`, ensure it has already loaded before creating the configuration.

-You can add extra checks to `loadConfiguration` to ensure things are correct in production, this can be done like so:
+A **Pattern** is to add extra checks to `loadConfiguration` to ensure things are correct in production, so only well-configured apps will successfully deploy.
+This can be done like so:

 ```js
 export function loadConfiguration(path) {